 Club sandwich kabobs are made with a mix of deli meat, lettuce, tomatoes, cucumbers, and cheeses.

 Fold the deli meat into a small square, cut vegetables to size, and slice cheese into small squares.
-Slide the ingredients onto skewers.
+Next, slide each ingredient onto the skewers.

 Use gluten free mini pizza crusts, pizza sauce (most tomato based sauces do not contain gluten), pepperoni, and mozzarella cheese, to make homemade pizza lunchables.

 This recipe calls for one box of gluten-free cornbread mix, one package of gluten-free hot dogs, and gluten-free cooking spray.

 First, preheat the oven according to the cornbread instructions and spray the mini muffin pan with cooking spray.
 Next, combine all of the ingredients for the cornbread mix as directed on the box.

 Fill the muffin pans with the cornbread mix and cut the hot dogs into bite-sized pieces.
 Place a bite-sized hot dog piece into the center of each mini muffin pan.

 Cook according to the directions on the cornbread box for mini muffins.
 Pair this with some ketchup for an excellent kid-friendly lunch.